The Pilgrimage of Grace (AQA GCSE History)

 Summary

 Henry’s dramatic changes to religion in England were far from popular with everybody.
 In fact, some people felt so strongly about the English Reformation that they rose up in their thousands in rebellion.
 This uprising, which occurred across the north of England, became known as the Pilgrimage of Grace.
-The rebels, or Pilgrims, wanted to see the Pope return as the head of the church in England, the closure of the monasteries to stop and for those that had already been closed to be reopened.
+The rebels, or Pilgrims, wanted to see the Pope's return as the head of the Church in England, the closure of the monasteries to stop and for those that had already been closed to be reopened.
 They also wanted Cromwell dismissed from his role as Henry’s chief minister.

-Why Were People Unhappy with the English Reformation?
+Why were people unhappy with the English Reformation?

 • The Catholic way of worship had been central to most English people’s lives for many centuries.